Ferdinand23457/Advent_of_Code_in_R/README.md

-# Advent_of_Code_in_R
+# Advent of Code in R
-This repository documents my journey learning the basics of R during Advent of Code 2024.
+Learning the basics of R during Advent of Code 2024.